Lemoncode/webpack-by-sample/version 4/05 Misc/07 Webpack Lazy Loading/README.md

 }
 ```

 - Now it's ready to be used.
 Just to test it, let's change the synchronous import on the students.js file.
-Let's import the averageService module lazily when button clicked:
+Let's import the averageService module lazily when button clicked.

+_lazy loading the averageService module:_

+import(/_ webpackChunkName "averageService" _/ "./averageService").then(...)

 Steps: